 Think Outside Your SCORM

-We're three months into 2026, and still trying to fit everything into an LMS, then a catalog, then a learning path, then a course, then a SCORM, this never-ending matroska of digital learning, and expect the customer to treat this as some sort of stop-and-read ceremony in their workflow.
+We're three months into 2026, and still trying to fit everything into a SCORM, and expect the customer to treat this as some sort of stop-and-read ceremony in their workflow.
 Pause what they're doing, log in somewhere else, click through slides, get their badge.
 That's not how work happens anymore.
 In a digital workplace of AI agents, embedded workflows, and context switching that costs real money, asking a customer to leave their environment to "come learn" is asking them to lose momentum.
 And momentum, in a subscription economy, is everything.

 And I know, the academy has always been a place we send people to.
 A branded subdomain, a catalog behind a login, a completion percentage on a dashboard.
 Build it well enough, and customers come.
 That was the deal.
 Except it's not working like that anymore.